vEnhance/1802/src/minmax.typ

   3. The region $cal(R)$ has limit cases when any of the variables $x,y,z$ either approach $0$ or $+oo$.
     However, remember that $x y z = 8$.
-    So if any variable approaches $0$, some other variable must become very large.
+    So if any variable approaches $0$, some other variable must become large.
     Consequently, in every limit case, we find that $f -> +oo$.

   Collating all these results: